 Get in touch with Paula at email@example.com.

 Education: B.A.
-University of Michigan, Old Town School of Folk Music, since 2004 studied with Steve Levitt, Andrea Bunch, Aerin Tedesco, Chris Winters, Bill Brickey, Alton Smith, Cathy Norden, Tom Ryan, Steve Dawson, Renee Nanzer, and Chris Corsale.
+University of Michigan, Old Town School of Folk Music, since 2004 studied with Steve Levitt, Andrea Bunch, Aerin Tedesco, Chris Winters, Bill Brickey, Alton Smith, Cathy Norden, Tom Ryan, Steve Dawson, Renee Nanzer, Chris Corsale, Dan Fulkerson, and Barb Silverman.

 Started at the Old Town School in June of 2015